Meclonazepam

-Meclonazepam ((S)-3-methylclonazepam) was discovered by a team at Hoffmann-La Roche in the 1970s and is a drug which is a benzodiazepine derivative similar in structure to clonazepam.
+Meclonazepam ((S)-3-methylclonazepam) is a benzodiazepine derivative similar in structure to clonazepam.
+It was first discovered by a team at Hoffmann-La Roche in the 1970s.
 It has sedative and anxiolytic actions like those of other benzodiazepines, and also has anti-parasitic effects against the parasitic worm Schistosoma mansoni.

 Meclonazepam was never used as medicine and instead appeared online as a designer drug.

+Pharmacology

+Its sedative and anxiolytic abilities are attributed to the same mechanism used by other benzodiazepine drugs: modulation of the GABAA receptor in the brain.
+This psychoactive activity makes it useful for recreational use.
+The sedating side effect would also make it unsuitable for routine use as an antiparasitical.

+Schistosomal parasites do not have an ortholog of the GABAA receptor.
+Instead, meclonazepam seems to cause a rapid calcium influx, leading to muscle contraction and tegument damage.
+In 2023, meclonazepam is shown to activate a calcium-permeable schistosome TRP (transient receptor potential), making this TRP a very likely candidate for its parasite receptor.

+Some work has been done to produce two meclonazepam derivatives that show less sedation and more anti-parasite activity in mice.
+They seem to do this by crossing the blood-brain barrier less readily.

-Legal Issues
+Legal issues

 United Kingdom

 In the UK, meclonazepam has been classified as a Class C drug by the May 2017 amendment to The Misuse of Drugs Act 1971 along with several other designer benzodiazepine drugs.